If you are a resident interested in accessing affordable or public housing in Baltimore - Click HERE (Housing Authority of Baltimore City)

 Low Income Housing Tax Credits (LIHTC)

-The LIHTC program gives State and local LIHTC-allocating agencies the authority to issue tax credits for the acquisition, rehabilitation, or new construction of rental housing targeted to lower-income households.
+The LIHTC program gives State and local LIHTC-allocating agencies the authority to issue tax credits for the acquisition, rehabilitation, or new construction of rental housing targeted at lower-income households.

 Project-based Voucher Program for Developers/Owners